Nagging 101

 • Did the researchers study men only, women only, or both women and men (and was the sample group equally divided between genders or significantly more one-sided)?

-• Were the study participants from a wide range of backgrounds and ages?
+• Were the study participants from a wide range of ethnicities, backgrounds, ages?

 • If the researchers studied only certain types of women, their findings may not apply to all women.
 Ditto for men.